 When did you start it and what inspired you?

-How did you fund your start up?
+How did you fund your Fingerprint jewellery business?

 I had assistance from New Enterprise who put me in touch with a business manager who helped me with my business plan and costings and we had fortnightly mentoring sessions.
 I also got a small allowance for the first 6 months which helped.
 I’d financed it all from my part time wages the year before – buying bits of equipment and silver and findings each month and getting by without the ‘proper’ kit (even now I use playing cards instead of spacers and straws for cutting holes!!).
 By the time I started up, it was a case of trying to market as I had everything I needed to make the actual pieces of jewellery – I just needed customers.
 My facebook page grew steadily and I had a website done.